gauthsvenkat/interpretable-decision-trees/README.md

 To get started, you want to build the docker image and use the command to run the script in the docker image (i.e. the first and last step)
 Please note that the docker image is configured to run in daemon mode, so to check logs you need to use docker logs {container name}
 Also note that since it is running in daemon mode, you can ssh into the container using docker exec -it {container name} /bin/bash - the source code is located at /root/code/rl_zoo
+After that the trained dt models can be found at /root/code/rl_zoo/student/ in the container

 Build docker image (CPU):
 ```